larammerce/html-dom/README.md

-Htmldom
+HtmlDom
 =======

-A Htmldom package for Laravel 4 and 5 based on Simple HTML Dom Parser
+A HtmlDom package for Laravel 8 based on Simple HTML Dom Parser

 ## Installation